[Gluten & dairy free]

 1 Head of broccoli, cut into bite size florets

 12 Radish cut into 1/4trs

 150g Mixed grain (red rice, quinoa & buckwheat)

 30g Pumpkin & sunflower seeds

 Heat the oven to 200°C and line a baking tray with parchment paper.

 Place the sesame oil, honey, grated ginger and rice wine vinegar into a bowl, season with salt and cracked black pepper, mix with a spoon to combine.

-Place the salmon fillets into the sesame, honey & ginger mix, carefully turn the salmon so they are evenly coated with the marinade.
+Place the salmon fillets into the sesame, honey and ginger mix.
+Carefully turn the salmon so they are evenly coated with the marinade.

-Lay the salmon fillets skin side down onto the parchment lined baking tray, cook in the pre heated oven for 5 mins.
+Lay the salmon fillets skin side down onto the parchment-lined baking tray, cook in the pre-heated oven for 5 minutes.

-Heat the olive oil in a wok or large frying pan; when oil is hot, add broccoli florets and stir fry, moving the broccoli in the pan to ensure it doesn’t burn.
-When the broccoli is cooked and slightly caramelised, add the pak choi leaves and mangetout to the pan, cooking for a further 2 mins, then remove the pan from the heat.
+Heat the olive oil in a wok or large frying pan.
+When oil is hot, add broccoli florets and stir-fry, moving the broccoli in the pan to ensure it doesn’t burn.
+When the broccoli is cooked and slightly caramelised, add the pak choi leaves and mange tout to the pan, cooking for a further 2 minutes, then remove the pan from the heat.